lcthomas/engl6000f25/course-calendar.md

 ## Week 11: NO CLASS
 ### Monday, November 3: INDIVIDUAL MEETINGS
-- Lindsay will have office hours during class
+- Lindsay will hold individual meetings during class time (sign up for a meeting time using the Calendly link Lindsay will send via email)

 ## Week 12: Teaching
 ### Monday, November 10: Meet in GSH 258 (Dept Lounge)